santiag0aragon/icc/README.md

   + -u, --unmute                if the analyze option is specified, unmutes the output during analysis which will show the output of your capture device when it starts
+  + -S, --no-store              skip storing all received data to the hard drive
   + --help                      Show this message and exit.

 ## Detection methods